anoteng/cloudflare-dns/README.md

 A minimal Bash script to keep an **A** and **AAAA** record up-to-date on [Cloudflare](https://www.cloudflare.com/) using their v4 API.
-The script automatically detects its own directory and loads a separate configuration file.
+The script loads its configuration from the file cloudflare-dns.conf in the same directory as the script.
+In its current iteration, the script is only useable for those who need a simple update of 1 record (A and AAAA) and who has a working IPv6 connection.
+Support for protocol selection and multiple records may come in the future.

 ---